 Sir Francis Osbert Sitwell & Dame Edith Sitwell Signed Letter Renishaw Hall & Badminton

-Interesting pair of letters from Sir Francis Osbert Sacheverell Sitwell, 5th Baronet (1892-1969), and his sister Dame Edith Louisa Sitwell (1887-1964), undated but circa 1945.
+Interesting pair of letters from Sir Francis Osbert Sacheverell Sitwell, 5th Baronet (1892-1969), and his sister Dame Edith Louisa Sitwell (1887-1964), to their cousin Constance Sitwell (1887-1974).
+The letters are undated but circa 1945.
 Osbert has written on Marlborough House stationery crossed out and written Badminton, Gloucestershire.
 Edith's letter is on her family home embossed stationery for Renishaw House.
-The letters are regarding changing text in one of their books because as Edith says "it might give some donkey a longed for opportunity of saying we are mentally unhealthy".
+The letters are regarding changing text in one of Constance's books because as Edith says "it might give some donkey a longed for opportunity of saying we are mentally unhealthy".

 "My dear Conty